boltops-tools/kubes/docs/_docs/helpers/aws/secret_data.md

 categories: helpers-aws
 ---

-The `aws_secret_data` helper fetches secret data that is one single file from AWS Secrets.
+The `aws_secret_data` helper fetches secret data that is designed to be in one single file from AWS Secrets.

 ## Example